CKDataGroup/Portfolio/README.md

 Technologies Used
 -------------------------------
 This site was built using:
-- HTML5
+- HTML
-- CSS3
+- CSS
-- Optional: JavaScript and Bootstrap for styling and interactivity

-All code and content are hosted using a cPanel-based hosting platform, with files organized under the `public_html` directory.
+All code and content are hosted using a cPanel-based hosting platform.

 -------------------------------
 How to Use or Edit This Site